Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Report Classification

+The open Llama models are the cheapest, as we run them locally.
+But, they achieve the worst weighted average.
+The cost of the OpenAI API depends on the number of queries, the total size (measured in tokens) of the input and output text (including the reasoning), and the model~\cite{openai-pricing}.
+Both gpt-4 models are an order of magnitude more costly than gpt-3.5 and gpt-4o-mini, and the best-performing gpt-4 is twice as expensive as gpt-4o.
+Thus, the most expensive model indeed achieves the best results.

-Table~\ref{tab:eval_supervised} compares the four supervised models on the balanced testing dataset.
-The top two models have 17 classes trained with unbalanced (distillbert-17-unb) and balanced (distillbert-17-bal) datasets.
-The bottom two models have 14 classes trained with unbalanced (distillbert-14-unb) and balanced (distillbert-14-bal) datasets.
-We observe that down-sampling has almost no impact, and that the samples of classes for which the classifier is not trained still heavily impact the macro average F1.
-The best classifier is distillbert-17-bal which achieves a nearly perfect weighted average of 0.99 and up to 0.80 macro average F1 score.
-The results of the supervised classifier are so good that we believe it may be over-fitting the data.
+The supervised classifier baseline (distillbert-14-bal) achieves a nearly perfect weighted average of 0.99 and 0.73 macro average F1 score.
+The results of the supervised classifier are so good that we believe it may be overfitting the data.
 To check this, we next evaluate all classifiers on gt\_bbb.